Misterbabou/gptwol/README.md

     network_mode: host
     restart: unless-stopped
     environment:
-      - PORT=8080 #Free Port on Your host default is 5000
+      - PORT=8080 #Free Port on Your host; default is 5000
-      - TZ=Europe/Paris #Set your timezone for Cron default is UTC
+      - TZ=Europe/Paris #Set your timezone for Cron; default is UTC
-      #- DISABLE_ADD_DEL=1 #Uncomment this line to disable Add or delete Computers default is to allow
+      #- DISABLE_ADD_DEL=1 #Uncomment this line to disable Add or delete Computers; default is to allow
-      #- DISABLE_REFRESH=1 #Uncomment this line to prevent your browser to refresh Computer status default is to allow
+      #- DISABLE_REFRESH=1 #Uncomment this line to prevent your browser to refresh Computer status; default is to allow
-      #- REFRESH_PING=15 # Uncomment this line to change ping status check, can be 15 or 60 (seconds) default value is 30 seconds
+      #- REFRESH_PING=15 # Uncomment this line to change ping status check, can be 15 or 60 (seconds); default value is 30 seconds
-      #- PING_TIMEOUT=200 #Uncomment this line to change the time to wait for a ping answer in (in ms) default value is 300 milliseconds
+      #- PING_TIMEOUT=200 #Uncomment this line to change the time to wait for a ping answer in (in ms); default value is 300 milliseconds
     volumes:
       - ./computers.txt:/app/computers.txt
       - ./appdata/cron:/etc/cron.d